-With PowerGREP, you can quickly search for a piece of information through files and folders on your computer, including Microsoft Word documents saved in DOC, DOT and DOCX files.
-Simply type in a keyword or phrase in the Search box, select which folder PowerGREP should go through and which types of files are of interest.
+With PowerGREP, you can quickly search for a piece of information through files and folders on your computer, including Microsoft Word documents saved in DOC, DOT, DOCX, and DOTX files.
+Simply enter a keyword or phrase in the Search box, select which folder PowerGREP should go through and which types of files are of interest.
 When you click the search button, PowerGREP will present you with a list of MS Word documents and other files in which the text you entered in the search box was found.
 The list will show one line of context for each match.
-You can instantly inspect the entire context by double-clicking on the match in the results.
+You can instantly view all the text in the document, with highlighted matches, by double-clicking a match in the results.

 When you do not know in advance exactly what you are looking for, PowerGREP's rich regular expression support allows you to search for virtually anything by specifying the form of what you want, and let PowerGREP find the actual text matching that form.

 All of PowerGREP's search features are available when working with Word documents.
 This includes collecting data, unlimited lists of search terms, file sectioning, file filtering, customized context, and so on.

 Search and Replace or Delete Through Word Documents in DOCX Format